Ada-Developers-Academy/core-unit-3/calling-apis/problem-set-requests-with-js.md

 Rapidly making several HTTP requests to the same endpoint may exceed our API rate limit.
 There are many ways to work with the rate limit.
 As a suggestion, one strategy is to consider the following:

 1. How can we make requests more slowly?
 1. Research the `setTimeout` function, or how to implement a "sleep" function.
-We recommend making the program wait for 500 milliseconds to begin your experiment.
+We recommend trying to make a program wait for 500 milliseconds as a starting point.
+This is also a good pause to use between API calls!

 ### !end-callout